isabella232/mobile-services.de-DE/help/using/gs/gs-signin.md

    >[!IMPORTANT]
    >
    >If you click **[!UICONTROL Facebook]** or **[!UICONTROL Google]** to sign in, your Facebook and Google account email address must match the Adobe ID or Enterprise ID account email address that has access to Adobe Analytics.
-Wenn Ihre Facebook- oder Google-E-Email-Anmeldeinformationen nicht mit der E-Email-Adresse von Adobe oder Enterprise ID übereinstimmen, wenden Sie sich an Ihren Administrator.
+Wenn Ihre E-Mail-Anmeldeinformationen für Facebook oder Google nicht mit Ihrer E-Mail-Adresse des Adobe- oder Enterprise-ID-Benutzers übereinstimmen, wenden Sie sich an Ihren Administrator.

 ### Analytics ID